Navy Provisional Detainee Battalion 2

-Navy Provisional Detainee Battalion 2 (NPDB2) is a United States Navy task force of 422 active duty and Naval Reserve Sailors formed 1 May 2006 for the purpose of combat duties in Iraq.
+Navy Provisional Detainee Battalion 2 (NPDB2) is a United States Navy task force of 422 active duty and Naval Reserve Sailors formed on 1 May 2006 for the purpose of combat duties in Iraq.

 Overview

 NPDB 2 was formed under the Individual Augmentation Program, that trains US Navy members from all Navy communities (aviation, submariners, surface, hospital corps) to fill manpower shortages for in theater assignments in the US led Global War On Terrorism (GWOT).
 The sailors were all "individual augmentees -- sailors who fill a non-traditional expeditionary combat support or combat service mission".

 Prior to deploying in August 2006, they received three months of training from the Army at Fort Bliss, Texas which included convoy operations, self-defense tactics, riot control, hand-to-hand combat, non-lethal weapons, first aid, search and seizure, and urban operations.

 NPDB2 sailors served in Iraq at Camp Bucca under the command of the US Army's 16th Military Police Brigade.
 During its deployment one sailor was awarded the Purple Heart for injuries in combat, and another died as a result of a self-inflicted gunshot wound to the head.
 Additionally, two sailors received battlefield promotions through the Combat Meritorious Advancement Program for their achievements during the deployment.

 NPDB2 was awarded the Navy Unit Commendation for extremely meritorious service during Operation Iraqi Freedom from 01-May-2006 to 01-Jun-2007.